 Pakefield – these are our least used toilets and, as such, probably a lower priority.
 Despite their low usage there is little other use that this space could be used for.

 Denes Oval – this is a single toilet and very basic.
-There may be options to do something with the current building if we look at replacing the hole in the wall with stand/club area for the cricket ground.
+There may be options to do something with the current building if we look at replacing the hole in the wall to the north east of the cricket pitch with a stand/club area for the cricket ground.

 Kensington Gardens – recently renovated, the only change may be to remove the Wallgates and hopefully replace tiling or place in a floor to ceiling vanity unit.